 Figure 2: Idealised representation of the general circulation of the atmosphere showing the positions of Polar Front; ITCZ (Inter Tropical Convergence Zone); Subtropical Jets (STJ) Polar Front Jets (PFJ) © Crown Copyright, Met Office

 Take a look at the current air flow on the surface of the Earth, can you make out the Trade Winds?
 Do they tend to be stronger over land or ocean?
 Where is the ITCZ at the moment?

 Figure 3: A simplified diagram showing the ocean’s thermohaline circulation

 The large scale circulation of the oceans is similarly driven by warm water rising and colder water sinking.
-In addition, where ice forms in the polar regions, it forms from fresh water, leaving its salt behind to make the water even saltier, and heavier.
-The sinking or water in the polar areas is therefore driven by both temperature and salinity and is known as the ‘thermohaline circulation’ (Figure 3).
+In addition, where ice forms in the polar regions, it forms from fresh water, leaving its salt behind to make the water even saltier and heavier.
+The sinking of water in the polar areas is therefore driven by both temperature and salinity and is known as the ‘thermohaline circulation’ (Figure 3).

 The full oceanic circulation is also complicated by the Coriolis Effect and the presence of continents (Figure 4).